Fernando Ramírez de Haro, 16th Count of Bornos

 Fernando Ramírez de Haro y Valdés, 16th Count of Bornos, 15th Count of Murillo, GE, RMCS (b.
-17 December 1949) is a Spanish nobleman and landowner, the current president of Real Club de la Puerta de Hierro.
+17 December 1949) is a Spanish nobleman and landowner, a former president of Real Club de la Puerta de Hierro.
 Born in Madrid, Bornos is the elder son of the late Ignacio Ramírez de Haro, 15th Count of Bornos, Grandee of Spain (1918–2010), and his wife Beatriz Valdés, 4th Marchioness of Casa Valdés.
 On 5 November 1975, his father ceded him the Countship of Murillo.

 Family

 He married, on 1 September 1974, Esperanza Aguirre y Gil de Biedma, prominent politician and former President of the Community of Madrid, eldest daughter of José Luis Aguirre y Borrel and Piedad Gil de Biedma y Vega de Seoane, daughter of the 3rd Count of Sepúlveda.
 They have two sons: